 Although there's no meat left in these, traditional fruit mincemeat does contain suet (animal fat).
 However, you'll find most ready-made mincemeat leaves it out, and so is suitable for vegetarians and vegans.
 Just remember to check the ingredients!

-Can you make your own mincemeat?
+Can I make my own mincemeat?

 Yes, you can!